What is the test for a frivolous appeal?

 What is the standard of review on an appeal on a question of law?
 (Yukon, Canada)

-What is the test for an application to set aside a default judgment under Rule 17(16)?
+What is the test for having to pay costs in a personal injury case?
 (Yukon, Canada)

 X